 In some auctions, items such as artwork are received for auction on a consigned basis at a floor price.
-If the bidding exceeds the consigned price, the item is sold to the highest bidder, and the agreed upon consigned price paid to the artist or other consigned price, the item is not sold but is returned to the consignor.
+If the bidding exceeds the consigned price, the item is sold to the highest bidder, and the agreed upon consigned price paid to the artist or other consignor.
+If the bidding does not reach the consigned price, the item is not sold but is returned to the consignor.
 In either case, no contribution is made by the consignor.
 The entire price paid by the purchaser is, as noted above, treated as a contribution, while the compensation paid to the artist is treated as an expense of conducting the event.